 Food is the elephant in the room.
 You must know the calories in your food.
 The foods you eat all the time, you should know those by heart.
 The others you can figure out as you eat them.

-Also, exercise is the big eraser when you make a mistake.
+Also, exercise is a big eraser when you make a mistake.
 People who exercise can overeat and still not get fat.
-While others add extra calories to the waistlines, people who exercise burn the calories up.
+While others add extra calories to their waistlines, people who exercise burn the calories up.

 The calories in fat are a significant number you need to know.
 How can you plan a fat loss journey without knowing how many calories are in fat?

 One of the most important numbers you need to know is the calories in your metabolism.
 This number is unique.
 The calories in food and fat are the same for everyone.

 On a journey, you don’t have to be perfect.
-While it is good to get the numbers as close to authentic as possible, a reasonable estimate will also do.
-It does take 3500 calories to lose one pound of fat.
+While getting the numbers as authentic as possible is good, a reasonable estimate will also do.
+It takes 3500 calories to lose one pound of fat.

-The Second way numbers help you lose weight quickly is through calorie deficits.
+The Second way numbers help you lose weight quickly is through calorie deficits

 Setting up a budget is the best way to reach your goal.
-The metabolism for an average person is around ten times their body weight.
+The metabolism of an average person is around ten times their body weight.
 So multiply your body weight by 10 to estimate your metabolism.
 If you get an excellent result, leave it alone.
 But if the results are wrong, then decrease your metabolism.

 Also, you could start eating better.
 A healthy metabolism comes from healthy organs.
 About 51% of your metabolism comes from your heart, kidneys, liver, and brain.

 Food – metabolism – exercise = calorie deficit.
-The goal is to create a big loss.
-The bigger the loss, the faster you reach your weight loss goal.
+The goal is to create an enormous loss.
+The more significant the loss, the faster you reach your weight loss goal.
 While eating less helps, eating less and moving more help even more.

-The nominal math reminds us that it takes a 3500 calorie deficit to lose a pound of body fat.
+The nominal math reminds us it takes a 3500 calorie deficit to lose a pound of body fat.
 With this knowledge, you are on your way to planning and executing an entire weight loss journey.

 The third-way numbers help you lose weight quickly is through conversion rates.